 The Network is led collaboratively by Arizona State University, the Museum of Science, and the Science Museum of Minnesota.
 The Network's leadership group includes representatives and advisors from informal learning organizations across the US, providing a wide range of knowledge, expertise, and connections.
 The Network also maintains connections on an organization-to-organization level with other national networks, centers, and professional associations.
 The leadership group regularly seeks and acts upon feedback from Network partners in order to identify needs in the field that the Network can help to address, as well as knowledge and practices that the Network can help to spread.

 NISE Net achieves its reach and impact through the participation of over 600 partner organizations in Network activities each year.
 The Network creates resources and coordinates activities on a national and regional level, while Network partners coordinate and implement project activities locally.
 Through the diversity of our partner organizations, the Network has broad geographic and demographic reach across the country.
 Together, we engage 11 million people each year in high-quality STEM learning!

 A quick summary of NISE Network projects and opportunities (revised May 2019) is available for download.

 - Nanoscale Informal Science Education Network created a wide range of educational materials and professional resources related to nanoscale science, engineering, and technology, including:

 - Building with Biology created resources to encourage activities and conversations about synthetic biology, available at the project website: www.buildingwithbiology.org

-- Sustainability in Science Museums developed hands-on activities related to sustainability science
+- Sustainability in Science and Technology Museums offers professional development, hands-on activities, and public programs related to sustainability science and practice

 - Space and Earth Informal STEM Education (SEISE) is developing hands-on activities, small footprint exhibitions, professional resources, and other materials related to Earth and space science, including: